Tirana Took Me by Surprise: A City I Didn’t See Coming

 Arrival: The City That Felt Familiar and Brand New

-When I first landed in Tirana, it felt like I’d just touched down in Abuja.
-The wide roads, hazy mountains in the distance, and the mix of new and old buildings all carried a strange familiarity.
-It also reminded me a little of Podgorica, only bigger, much bigger than I expected.
+When I first landed in Tirana, it felt like I had just touched down in Abuja.
+The wide roads, the hazy mountains in the distance, and the mix of new and older buildings all carried a quiet sense of familiarity.

 The ride from Tirana International Airport to the city centre took about twenty minutes.
 At first, I thought it might be small, maybe even a little quiet.
-But as my sister and I drove further in, high-rises lit up the skyline, cafés spilled out onto the pavements, and I realised this wasn’t a sleepy capital.
-Tirana was alive and from the moment we arrived, I felt comfortable, welcomed, and curious.
+But as my sister and I drove further in, high rises lit up the skyline, cafés spilled onto the pavements, and I realised this was not a sleepy capital.
+Tirana felt alive, and from the moment we arrived, I felt comfortable, welcomed, and curious.

 Mornings Smelled of Coffee and Pastries